ryhorowitz/tic-tac-toe/ReadMe.md

 the button that resets the game

 ***Control:***
-"Accepts input, converts its imput to commands for the model or view."
+"Accepts input, converts its input to commands for the model or view."

 event handlers, only native DOM methods if player 1 clicks